openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

   - JTAG CSR access for debug and configuration
   - Boot address and fetch enable control for the Fabric Controller (FC)
   - eFPGA control and configuration interface
-  - Ready timeout monitoring for system level recovery
+  - Ready timeout monitoring for system-level recovery
   - System information and status CSRs
   - Soft reset capability for all APB Client Peripherals
   - Build date and time information